MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The presentation format of the record is:

-    Name TTL IN SVCB Priority Target Dictionary
+    Name TTL IN SVCB SvcPriority TargetName SvcParams

 The SVCB record is defined specifically within the Internet ("IN") Class ({{!RFC1035}}).

-Priority is a number in the range 0-65535,
-Target is a domain name,
+SvcPriority is a number in the range 0-65535, TargetName is a domain name, and the SvcParams are represented as a whitespace-separated list.
-and Dictionary is represented as zero or more elements separated by whitespace.
-Each element represents a key=value pair.
 Keys are subject to IANA control ({{svcparamregistry}}).

-Each key SHALL appear at most once in a Dictionary.
+Each key SHALL appear at most once in a SvcParams.
 In presentation format, keys are case-insensitive alphanumeric strings.
 Key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},